 It is available in the form of cream or in shampoos at a strength of one- or two-percent for treating tinea pedis, tinea corporis, tinea cruris and cutaneous candidiasis.
 It can also be administered orally.

 The oral absorption of KTZ is improved by gastric acidity because it is more soluble at lower pH.
-Hepatic metabolism is extensive for the drug; metabolites are excreted through urine and faeces.
-The half life is short and varies from l.5 to 6 hours.
+Hepatic metabolism is extensive for the drug; metabolites are excreted through urine and feces.
+The half-life is short and varies from l.5 to 6 hours.

-The drug is well tolerated; however, causes local irritation with stinging and burning sensation occurs in some.
+The drug is well tolerated; however, causes a local irritation with a stinging and burning sensation occurring in some.
 No systemic toxicity is seen after topical use.

 It is marketed in the form of a tablet or suspension to treat yeast infections of the vagina, mouth, throat, esophagus, abdomen, and lungs.

 Fluconazole is 94 % absorbed; oral bioavailability is unaffected by food or gastric pH.
 It is primarily excreted unchanged in urine with a t1/2 of 25—30 hours.

 The drug is present in the form of oral suspension, tablets or parenteral injection.
-It is used to treat serious fungal infections and may be used in patients who have not responded to other antifungal agent.
+It is used to treat serious fungal infections and may be used in patients who have not responded to other antifungal agents.

-Rashes, visual disturbances, QT prolongation and an acute reaction on i.v. injection are the significant adverse effects.
+Rashes, visual disturbances, QT prolongation and an acute reaction on the IV injection are the significant adverse effects.

-It is an antifungal drug, which act by blocking the pyrimidine and DNA synthesis in fungus.
+It is an antifungal drug, which acts by blocking the pyrimidine and DNA synthesis in fungus.
 It is converted to its active metabolite (5-FU) by fungal cells.

 The pathway of conversion is below:

 Flucytosine → (5-FC) →5-Fluorouracil (5-FU) → 5-fluorodeoxyuridine monophosphate

-No toxicity in human due to 5-FC as human cells can’t convert 5-FC to 5-FU.
+No toxicity in humans due to 5-FC as human cells can’t convert 5-FC to 5-FU.

 Side-effects are reversible bone marrow depression, liver dysfunction, and alopecia.

 It is a fungicidal and is given in shorter course therapy and the relapse rates are low.
-It is particularly useful against Dermatophytes specially nail infections along with treatment of candida infection.
-It is available for oral as well topical use.
+It is particularly useful against Dermatophytes, especially nail infections, along with treatment of candida infection.
+It is available for oral, as well as topical use.